nestjs/docs.nestjs.com/content/microservices/grpc.md

 }
 ```

-Finally, for more complex scenarios, we can inject a dynamically configured client using the `ClientProxyFactory` class as described <a href="/microservices/basics#client">here</a>.
+Finally, for more complex scenarios, we can inject a dynamically configured client using the `ClientProxyFactory` class as described [here](https://docs.nestjs.com/microservices/basics#client).

 In either case, we end up with a reference to our `HeroesService` proxy object, which exposes the same set of methods that are defined inside the `.proto` file.
 Now, when we access this proxy object (i.e., `heroesService`), the gRPC system automatically serializes requests, forwards them to the remote system, returns a response, and deserializes the response.
 Because gRPC shields us from these network communication details, `heroesService` looks and acts like a local provider.